Pobermeier/vintage-poker/README.md

 This project is currently work-in-progress.

+## In-depth Project Documentation

+The more detailed project documentation can be found [here](https://www.notion.so/Vintage-Poker-Working-Title-2fa245a71d374bf787a13cf39e3e08dd).

 ## Planned Features

 These features are a must-have for the Minimal Viable Product (MVP) of this app: